TheCaveMembership/CaveGems/README.md

 I have developed this app myself and have been actively using it within my own business.
 My experience with **The Cave Collectables** has demonstrated the effectiveness of the Cave Gems portal in creating a dynamic and engaging community.

-For more information or inquiries, feel free to reach out to me via the contact information provided in this repository.
+For more information or inquiries, feel free to reach out to me via email at [support@thecavecollectables.com](mailto:support@thecavecollectables.com).

 ---